 \subsection{Vogan-Zuckerman classification}

 The Vogan-Zuckerman classification (c.f. \cite{VoganZuckerman}) describes the possible $\pi_{\infty}$ for which

 is nonzero, where $\mathbb{V}_{\cc}$ is a local system of weight $a \ge b \ge 0$.
-If $\pi_{\infty}$ is in the discrete series, then it is always cohomological, and we have listed the other cohomological representations $\pi_{\infty}$ below. \begin{itemize} \item When $a>b>0$ then the only cohomological $\pi_{\infty}$ are in the discrete series.
-There are precisely two choices of $\pi_{\infty}$ in the discrete series, which we will denote by $\pi^H$ and $\pi^W$, where the $H$ stands for `holomorphic' and the $W$ for `Whittaker'.
+If $\pi_{\infty}$ is in the discrete series, then it is always cohomological.
+It turns out that the discrete series representations are the only ones that contribute to middle degree cuspidal cohomology.
+For a fixed choice of weight $a,b$, there are precisely two choices of $\pi_{\infty}$ in the discrete series, which we will denote by $\pi^H$ and $\pi^W$, where the $H$ stands for `holomorphic' and the $W$ for `Whittaker' (the latter is generic).
 The $(\mathfrak{g}, K_{\infty})$-cohomology of these representations is two-dimensional and occurs in degree $3$ with Hodge numbers $(3,0),(0,3)$ and $(2,1),(1,2)$ respectively.
 We note that the representations $\pi$ with $\pi_{\infty}=\pi^H$ correspond to holomorphic cuspidal Siegel modular forms of weight $a-b, b+3$ (c.f.
 Proposition \ref{SiegeltoAutomorphic}).